 Two hours a week.
 That’s all it takes.
 A recent study of 20,000 British people suggests that spending two hours each week in nature is the threshold for optimum health and psychological wellbeing.
 According to the study, these same benefits were not reported by people who spent less than 120 minutes outdoors.

-The benefits of being in nature are well documented.
+The benefits of being in nature have been well documented over the years.
 Studies have found that spending time in nature promotes sleep, increases vitamin D levels, improves eye health and promotes mental health, among other benefits.
 Originally proposed as a stress-release practice in Japan in 1982, “forest bathing”—strolling in nature and soaking in the panoply of sensory stimuli—is beginning to gain traction as a stress-reduction practice here in the U.S.

-Hiking is a bit different from forest bathing, in that when we hike, we have a destination in mind.
-The pace is generally quicker, and we’re elevating our heart and breathing rates.
+Hiking is a bit different from forest bathing, in that when we hike, we generally have a destination in mind.
+The pace is often quicker, and we’re elevating our heart and breathing rates.
 But both practices give us a much-needed break from our computer-driven lives.